PetrKryslUCSD/FinEtoolsAcoustics.jl/docs/src/guide/guide.md

 - Evaluate the acoustic-mass matrix and the acoustic-stiffness matrix.

-- Evaluate the load vector corresponding to prescribed pressure  or the prescribed second order  rate of the pressure.

 The machine for the boundary integrals can be used to compute:

 - Compute  transformation matrix to convert  pressure  to resultant force  or pressure to resultant torque.
 - Compute the acoustic  ABC  (absorbing boundary condition) matrix.
+- Compute the acoustic Robin  boundary condition matrix.

 ### Acoustics algorithms